dkelly604/Y_Profiler/README.md

 # Y_Profiler
-ImageJ plugin to take line profiles and order them by distance between 2 peaks
+ImageJ plugin to take line profiles and order them by distance between 2 peaks.
+The plugin outputs 3 text files with data and 2 images.
+One image is artifically increased in size to make the Y profile easier to see, its for presentation purposes only.

 INSTALLATION